 The following materials are available to OTBS customers through the NLS.
-OTBS staff are happy to select digital books or books on recorded cassette for you based on your favorite reading categories.
+OTBS staff are happy to select digital books for you based on your favorite reading categories.
 If you would like to change your reading category selections or add new ones, please give us a call at 248-650-7150.

 - USB Adapters: If someone is having difficulty inserting or keeping a USB drive into the USB port on the side of a digital player, they may find an Assistive Technology Port Adapter helpful.
 The adapters allow patrons to insert the USB drive at a right angle and make the USB drive flush with the side of the player.

 Materials circulated RHPL that are not provided by the NLS require an RHPL card.
 Most RHPL Circulation policies apply.
 Please contact the Outreach & Bookmobile Service desk to request these and any other RHPL materials:

 - Large Print Books-by-Mail: RHPL owns over 10,000 Large Print books in all areas of fiction and non-fiction.
 All OTBS patrons are also eligible to receive Large Print Books-by-Mail sent to them from the RHPL collection.
 To receive this service, an RHPL library account is required.